MileHacker Logo

 Daily Costs: ¥200-400 (approx. $28-55 USD).
 Hostels or basic guesthouses, street food, public transportation.

-Eating area street food keeps costs low.
+Eating local street food keeps costs low.

 Advance booking of accommodation helps avoid price hikes.